Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 configuration, config, config file

-A file on the ASA that represents the equivalent of settings, preferences, and properties administered by ASDM or the CLI.
+A file on the adaptive security appliance that represents the equivalent of settings, preferences, and properties administered by ASDM or the CLI.

 Interprets and modifies applications so that they render correctly over a clientless SSL VPN connection.